blogtheristo/blogtheristo/README.md

 Renewable energy stands as a beacon of hope, united in the mission to protect Mother Earth.

-We are looking for Seniors that share our mission.
+We are looking for seniors who share our mission.
 See <https://onelifetime.world> and join the advisors.

 ### the Foundation Model for DWS IQ